 In addition to severe head injuries, lacerations, broken bones and serious road rash, numerous cases involving the following have been reported throughout Florida and nationwide:

 On September 3, 2018, a Texas man died after falling off his scooter, suffering massive head injuries. becoming the first official scooter-related fatality in the country.
 Just two weeks later, a Washington D.C. man died after his scooter was dragged under an SUV.
 Since then, a handful of other scooter-related fatalities have been reported nationwide.

 Electric scooters pose significant tripping hazards, especially in downtown areas.
 They often are scattered all over the sidewalk with no specified parking area.
 Store owners or passers-by are increasingly falling over them, suffering moderate and even severe injuries.

 Because they are compact, scooters often can be difficult to spot if they’re left in the middle of the road by a careless rider.
 This could force a driver into a last-minute swerve that could injure the driver, another driver or pedestrians.
-Scooters are frequently transported from one area to another on vehicles like pickup trucks.
+In Broward County, scooters are frequently transported from one area to another on vehicles like pickup trucks.
 If they’re not secured properly during transport, they could easily fall to the road or highway without the driver noticing, creating a new and unaccustomed hazard that other drivers must watch for.